What is the Purple Line?

 “What is a light rail train?”

 A Light Rail is an electric rail train that is powered by overhead wires.
 Unlike most train tracks, light rail tracks are safe for people and pets to walk across because no power runs through the rails.
-The Purple Line light rail will have two cars on each train and travel quietly at posted speeds equal to traffic on the roadway.
+The Purple Line light rail will travel quietly at posted speeds equal to traffic on the roadway.

 Will the Purple Line stations look like Metro stations?